wulfsberg/angular-material-kickstart/README.md

 It is deliberately not meant as a "seed project", instead going through the additions you need to the default output of various tools, making it easier to apply to other versions, and to customize for your purpose.

-It currently matches Angular 6.1.0, Angular CLI 6.1.1 and Material 6.4.1.
+This currently matches schematics-driven installation of Angular 7.0.3.

 Prerequisites
 -------------